Nine Tripod Cauldrons: Loss and recasting

 According to historical records, both Qin Shi Huang and Emperor Wen of Han (r.
-180-157 BCE) searched for the nine tripod cauldrons in the Si River but with no success.
+180–157 BCE) searched for the nine tripod cauldrons in the Si River but with no success.

-Later emperors time and again recast the cauldrons, the most well known examples being Wu Zetian in the fourth month of 697 CE and the two recastings by Song Dynasty Huizong Emperor in 1105 CE.
-Cauldrons were also cast by other dynasties in the Sinosphere, such as the Nguyen dynasty.
-The Nine Cauldrons of the Nguyen dynasty are placed in front of the Ancestral Temple in Hue Imperial Palace.
+Later emperors time and again recast the cauldrons, the most well known examples being Wu Zetian in the fourth month of 697 CE and the two recastings by Song dynasty Huizong Emperor in 1105 CE.

+Cauldrons were also cast by other dynasties in the Sinosphere, such as the Nguyễn dynasty.
+The Nine Cauldrons of the Nguyễn dynasty are placed in front of the Ancestral Temple (Thế Miếu) in Hue Imperial Palace.